Gitphiyi/Phi-Database/REPORT.md

 ## 9. Conclusion

 I heavily underestimated the detail that goes into building a database.
 From a first glance, it genuinely didn't seem too difficult, and it certainly didn't help that I lacked deep familiarity with C++ and Linux internals going in.
-Over the course of researching and building different components (disk management, buffer pools, B+ trees) I gained a real understanding of what happens under the hood.
+Over the course of researching and building different components (disk management, buffer pools) I gained a real understanding of what happens under the hood.
 While I didn't tackle harder challenges like concurrency control, query optimization, or full ACID compliance, building even a simplified version from first principles was a valuable learning experience that gave me a much deeper appreciation for production database systems.

 ## References